Properties of valve rotor materials

 many years and still cannot be surpassed when applications demand

-in extreme cases.
-Literature provided at the time of purchase contains
+Literature provided at the time of purchase contains instructions

-instructions for reconditioning the material if this condition should
+for reconditioning the material if this condition should arise.
+The

-arise.
-The T material is susceptible to attack from steam, ammonia,
+T material is susceptible to attack from steam, ammonia, hydrazines

-hydrazines (anhydrous liquids or vapor), primary and secondary amines,
+(anhydrous liquids or vapor), primary and secondary amines, and

-and solutions having a pH of 10 or more.
-Chemical reagents which act as
+solutions having a pH of 10 or more.
+Chemical reagents which act

-powerful oxidizing agents (nitric acid, nitrogen tetroxide, etc.) must
+as powerful oxidizing agents (nitric acid, nitrogen tetroxide, etc.)

-also be avoided.
-Valcon T can be used in hot GPC/SEC applications with
+must also be avoided.
+Valcon T can be used in "hot" GPC/SEC

 |